 Jessica Thomas joined the St. Martha teaching staff in 2014 as the reading resource teacher for primary students.
 She graduated from Bellarmine University with a degree in Elementary Education and a degree in Learning and Behavior Disorders.
 She is also a proud alumna of St. Martha School.
-She is currently our third grade teacher.
+She is currently serving as our technology coordinator.

 Q & A with Mrs. Thomas